The Essential Guide to Borough Market, London

 - Bread Ahead – Legendary doughnuts, excellent sourdough, and a dangerous amount of choice.
 If there’s a queue, it’s for a reason.

-- Seasonal bakes and desserts pop up across the market — it’s always worth doing a quick loop before committing.
+- Bakes and desserts pop up across the market — it’s always worth doing a quick loop before committing.

 Best coffee stop

-- Monmouth Coffee – One of London’s original specialty roasters.
+- Monmouth Coffee – One of London’s original speciality roasters.
 Expect a queue, excellent beans, and staff happy to help you choose.

 Best foodie gifts